apify/apify-docs/content/academy/tools/insomnia.md

 # [](#what-is-insomnia) What is Insomnia?

-Despite its name, the [Insomnia](https://insomnia.rest/download) desktop application has absolutely nothing to do with a lack of sleep.
+Despite its name, the [Insomnia](https://insomnia.rest/download) desktop application has absolutely nothing to do with having a lack of sleep.
 Rather, it is a tool to build and test APIs.
 If you've already read about [Postman]({{@link tools/postman.md}}), you already know what Insomnia can be used for, as they both do practically the same exact things.
 There are some small differences between them, though.
-Like Postman, Insomnia allows you to send requests with specific headers and cookies, to add a requesst payload, etc. One difference is that Insomnia also allows you to see the whole timeline of the request.
+Like Postman, Insomnia allows you to send requests with specific headers and cookies, to add a request payload, etc. One difference is that Insomnia also allows you to see the whole timeline of the request.

 Insomnia can be downloaded from its [official website](https://insomnia.rest/download), and its features can be read about in the [official documentation](https://docs.insomnia.rest/).

 ## [](#insomnia-interface) The Insomnia interface

-After open the app, you'll first need to create a new request.
+After opening the app, you'll first need to create a new request.
 After creating the request, you'll see an interface that looks like this:

 ![Insomnia interface]({{@asset tools/images/insomnia-interface.webp}})